AOSC-Tracking/.github/profile/README.md

 Welcome!
 ====

-Here you will find a collection of project for which we maintain patches.
+Here you will find a collection of projects for which we maintain patches.
 These projects will be tracked here as ports.

 Finding and Generating Patches